Cremona (bread)

 A cremona is a traditional Argentine baked good.
 It is a type of bread made of crispy, flaky dough in the shape of a sun or flower.
 Named after the Italian municipality of the same name.

+Variations

+Aside from traditional cremona, there are also versions filled with ham and cheese.
+Likewise, there are versions with olives, dried tomatoes, and olive oil.

+Cremonas stuffed with dulce de membrillo, dulce de leche, and dulce de leche also exist, similar to other facturas, but sweet and sour.